 - Building custom data pipelines and architecture for data products.

-- Integrating new public data in bulk and preparing it for analytical use by your in-house team.
+- Integrating new data in bulk and preparing it for analytical use by your in-house team.
 Public data is our priority and preference, but we work with proprietary data as well.

 - Researching and summarizing the details of state and federal policy making and regulatory proceedings.

 - Quality controlling data for outliers, missing values, typographical errors, etc.

 - Image processing such as de-rotation, text detection/extraction (OCR), table detection/extraction